ppetrovtv/pine_script_docs/source/essential/Arrays.rst

     plot(array.size(a))

-Cannot modify an array when its id is `na`
+Cannot modify an array when its id is 'na'
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 When an array id is initialized to ``na``, operations on it are not allowed, since no array exists.